 In the meantime, I’m excited that these verses and their corresponding printables and digital wallpapers might inspire and encourage you (like they’ve encouraged me!) as they’re printed and hung in your homes or even displayed on your phone.
 When you see these in your homes or on your devices, think back to God’s heart for His people in Deuteronomy, and when you ponder His directives to keep these reminders in sight, keep your ears tuned to a still, small voice softly whispering “Don’t forget; don’t forget, My child.”

 If there are verses you’d personally love to see turned into printables and such in the future, leave a comment.

-If you’ve felt blessed by having these free prints and digital wallpapers in your home or on your techie devices, I’d consider it a HUGE blessing if you’d consider donating even a tiny, tiny mustard seed amount to refugees who need help.
+If you’ve enjoyed having these free prints and digital wallpapers in your home or on your techie devices, I’d consider it a HUGE blessing if you’d consider donating even a tiny, tiny mustard seed amount to refugees who need help.
 For all the ache that I confess my heart has felt over wanting to know which town, which state, which address would be mine to keep, it can’t compare at all to the ache of what it would be to have to flee a home in fear.
 There are more refugees in our modern day than since World War II.
 It’s difficult to even comprehend what it would be like to not have any home at all.
 Donate, if you would, to Samaritan’s Purse at this link here.